 A program of the Harold Grinspoon Foundation, PJ Library is made possible in the Lehigh Valley through a partnership with the Jewish Federation, the Jewish Community Center and the Jewish Day School and through the support of the Wax Family Fund of the Lehigh Valley Jewish Foundation, Bonnie and Bobby Hammel and the Jean B. Weiner Foundation.

-Families with kids ages 6 months through 8 years old with Judaism as part of their lives, are welcome to sign up, regardless of their Jewish background, knowledge, or observance.
+Families with kids ages newborn through 8 1/2 years old with Judaism as part of their lives, are welcome to sign up, regardless of their Jewish background, knowledge, or observance.

-We also offer activities for your family — because you’ve got to get out of the house and meet new people sometimes.
+We also offer activities for your family — a great way to meet new people!

 Your children are learning about the world around them through the stories they hear.
 PJ Library books can bring Jewish ideas and inspiration for you and your children to share together.